Mansfield woman killed in I-495 crash in Foxboro

-FOXBORO -- A two-car crash late Tuesday afternoon during rush hour traffic on Interstate 495 claimed the life of a 24-year-old Mansfield woman, the third fatality on area highways in two weeks.
+A two-car crash late Tuesday afternoon during rush hour traffic on Interstate 495 in Foxboro claimed the life of a 24-year-old Mansfield woman, the third fatality on area highways in two weeks.

 The victim, whose name was not immediately released, was stopped in traffic on I-495 South when her 2018 Ford Escape was struck by a southbound SUV, which then burst into flames, authorities said a preliminary investigation revealed.